How And Why Should You Track Fixed Assets?

 People Standing beside a Steel Machine

-It wouldn’t make sense to deduct the entire purchase price of a machine in the first year and then nothing in the following years, when this machine will be used for 8 or 10 years.
-To translate this reality, the accounting world invented the concepts of fixed assets and depreciation.
+Deducting the full cost of a machine in the first year doesn’t make sense when the machine will be used for 8 to 10 years.
+To address this, the accounting field introduced the concepts of fixed assets and depreciation.
+This approach spreads the machine’s cost over its useful life, reflecting its ongoing value and usage.

 Introduction: The Balance Sheet And The Fixed Assets Register